Chances of fetal infection and harm

 About 10% of the infants who are infected with the CMV virus during pregnancy will develop hearing injuries.
 The injuries mat range between total deafness, which is very rare, and mild injuries to one or both ears.

 In Israel, a baby born with a profound hearing impairment can have a cochlear implant surgery at the age of one year, which will enable him to hear, and babies with a different hearing range injury may benefit from hearing aids.
 A baby born with a hearing impairment can receive drug treatment that may stop hearing deterioration and in some cases even improve the hearing that was impaired due to the virus.
-You can read about the drug treatment under the tab Birth and Stay in the neonatal Department.
+You can read about the drug treatment under the tab Birth and time in the neonatal Department.